 - Normally you don't need to clean the panel frequently.
-It depends on the local environment; - If in heavy dust area It is required to clean the solar module regularly with a damp towel to guarantee optimum performance of the solar panel; - Do not use any type of solvent for cleaning and be careful not to put too much pressure on the module while cleaning.
+It depends on the local environment; - In heavy dust areas, it is required to clean the solar module regularly with a damp towel to guarantee optimum performance of the solar panel. - Do not use any type of solvent for cleaning and be careful not to put too much pressure on the module while cleaning.